joaovitorgferreira/docking-tutorial/README.md

 - Create a flexible residues folder in your computer.
 It must contain a script file, a vina exe file, a vina txt file, and a prepareflexreceptor python file.

-> You can easily download all of those from the flexible_residues folder
+> You can easily download all of those from the flexible_docking folder

 - First step is to define the residues you want to keep flexible.
 You can either decide it manually, based on the literature, or if you do not have that information, you can use either the output ligand created by rigid docking, or the pdb file with the protein-ligand complex, in case you have it;
 - To use a previously created file, go to Discovery Studio, open your protein and add your ligand, just like the steps described above;